Analyze test failures

 Admins can define the number of tests to be used as a threshold for test clustering analysis using the CLUSTERING_MAX_TESTS_THRESHOLD site configuration parameter.
 If the number of test failures specified in this parameter is exceeded during a pipeline run, ALM Octane does not analyze clustering.
 For details, see CLUSTERING_MAX_TESTS_THRESHOLD.

-In each pipeline run, clusters are named C1, C2, and so on, according to cluster size (Cluster C1 has the largest number of failed test runs).
-Test runs from different pipeline runs with the same cluster name, are not related to each other.
+In each pipeline run, clusters are named C1, C2, ...
+Cn, starting with the cluster with the highest number of failed test runs.
+Test runs from different pipeline runs with the same cluster name are not related to each other.

 When assigning a failed run to someone for handling, you can assign all of the failures in the same cluster to the same person.

 For more details on analyzing failures in the Test Runs tab, see Expand your test failure analysis.

 You can assign automated tests to application modules to view the test results in context.
 You can then use these results to analyze the progress and quality of your release and product.

 Select one or more tests in the Tests tab, and click Assign to Application Module.
 Note that this assigns the tests themselves, and not the test run.